alexkappa/terraform-provider-auth0/docs/resources/action.md

 ## Import

-An action can be imported using the , e.g.
+An action can be imported using the action's ID, e.g.

 ```
 $ terraform import auth0_action.example ...
 ```

+~> Importing `secrets` is not possible for security reasons.
+Therefore it is advised to import without secrets defined in the terraform configuration and then add secrets back after importing.